User-generated content strategies: why customers are your best marketers

 Integrate reviews prominently on product pages

-For Shopify webshops, there are excellent review apps available that automate this process.
+For Shopify webshops, excellent review apps are available to automate this process.
 In our Shopify apps overview, we discuss the best tools for review management.
 Also, structured data for reviews can significantly improve your SEO performance.

 3. Contests and challenges

-Organize contests where customers have to create content:
+Organize contests where customers need to create content:

 Video challenges